Due to COVID-19 outbreak there are some council services that are currently suspended until further notice.

 Further information about emergency home repairs.

-The council will only be undertaking emergency pest control appointments.
-If you have a problem with rats inside your property, please contact us on 01942 489173 between 10am - 3pm, Monday to Friday or email us on firstname.lastname@example.org.
-We will arrange for an officer to visit at our earliest opportunity.
+If you are having issues with other pest types, we will be happy to give advice where possible.
+Please contact our admin team via email firstname.lastname@example.org and we will arrange for an officer to visit at our earliest opportunity.
 Contingency plans are in place to deal with any urgent appointments and we will continually review this situation and re-open any suspended service as soon as we can.